-When the SMART UF70 projector displays an image from your computer on the touch-sensitive interactive whiteboard, you can do everything that you can do at your computer-open and close applications, scroll through files, hold meetings with others, create new documents or edit existing ones, visit websites, play video clips and more-by touching the surface with your finger or the included pen.

-This projector also supports video and audio connections from a variety of devices, including DVD/Blu-ray [TM] players, VCRs, document cameras and digital cameras, and can project media from these sources onto the interactive screen.
+When the projector displays an image from your computer on the touch-sensitive interactive whiteboard, you can do everything that you can do at your computer-open and close applications, scroll through files, conference with others, create new documents or edit existing ones, visit websites, play video clips and more-by touching the screen.
+This projector also supports video and audio connections from a variety of devices, including DVD/Blu-ray[TM] players, VCRs, document cameras and digital cameras, and can project media from these sources onto the interactive screen.

-When you use SMART software with your SMART Board 480i6 interactive whiteboard system, you can write or draw over the projected computer image in digital ink, and then save these notes to a .notebook file or directly into any Ink Aware application.
+When you use SMART software with your SMART Board 480i6 interactive whiteboard system, you can write or draw over the projected computer image in digital ink using a pen tray pen or your finger, and then save these notes to a .notebook file or directly into any Ink Aware application.

-SMART Board 480 interactive whiteboard
+SMART Board 600 series interactive whiteboard